AaltoSciComp/scicomp-docs/triton/apps/llms.rst

 - ``MODEL_ROOT`` - Folder where model weights are stored.
 - ``MODEL_WEIGHTS`` - Path to the model weights in GGUF file format.

-This Python code snippet is part of a 'Chat with Your PDF Documents' example, utilizing LangChain and leveraging model weights stored in a .gguf file.
+The following Python code snippet is part of a 'Chat with Your PDF Documents' example, utilizing LangChain and leveraging model weights stored in a .gguf file.
 For detailed environment setting up and Python code, please check out `this repo <https://github.com/AaltoSciComp/llm-examples/tree/main/chat-with-pdf>`__.

 .. code-block:: python